artinmohajeri/Crypto-Data-Scraping-BeautifulSoup-Requests/README.md

-# Web Scrapping Crypto Data
+# Web Scraping Crypto Data

 ### This is my first web-scraping project using bs4(BeautifulSoup).
 ### I use requests module, to send an API request to https://coinmarketcap.com/ and grab some information (currencyName, price, volume(24h)) from it and make a sqlite database.